Bleed from Within: Uprising (2012–2016)

 In August 2012, the band signed to Century Media Records.
 Their talks with the label started when they were approached after their performance at the 2011 Graspop festival in Belgium, where they were called up as a replacement.
-After its announcement Bleed From Within issued a very positive statement about their opportunity to join the label's roster: "Century Media have always been a powerhouse in bringing cutting edge new music to the world and we will endeavour to live up to the name."
+The band confirmed that they were working with producers Romesh Dodangoda and Adam “Nolly” Getgood while Logan Mader would mix their third album.
 Between September and November 2012, the band supported While She Sleeps across the UK and co-headlined a tour around Europe with Bury Tomorrow.
 They supported Miss May I on their UK tour in November/December, before starting their studio sessions.

 In March 2013, the band completed their first tour of the year, supporting Testament in mainland Europe.
 Singer Scott Kennedy commented on the difficulty of performing to Testament's crowd citing the older average age of the audience and their lack of familiarity with Bleed from Within's music, but also stated that he felt the band had won over the crowd eventually.
 On 25 March 2013, Bleed from Within's third studio album Uprising was released on Century Media.
 Kennedy, when commenting on the album, said that "While it's angry, it's still positive.
 It's about looking to the light and realising that you're the only person who can make a difference in your life."
 The drums and vocals were recorded with producer Romesh Dodangoda and guitars and bass with Adam Getgood of Periphery.
 Uprising spawned two music videos; one for the album's lead single "It Lives in Me" and another for the title track.
 The album was later made available as a stream prior to its release.
 It also charted in the United Kingdom at number 13 on the UK Rock Chart.
 Critically, the album was well received and praised for its improved production and improved songwriting but was also criticised for offering very little in the way of innovation.
 To promote the album, the band embarked on a headlining tour of the UK.